Partial regularity in nonlocal systems I: Results

-holds for every ball $B_r \Subset \Omega$, with $c\equiv c(\data,\alpha,\omega_{\star}(\cdot))$.
-If \eqref{assilipanc} is reinforced in \eqref{assilipul}, then $Du$ is continuous in $\Omega$; finally if \eqref{assilip2} is assumed, then $u\in C^{1,\alpha}_{\loc}(\Omega_{u};\er^N)$. \end{theorem} Theorem \ref{ppaolo} appears to be new already in the scalar case.
+holds for every ball $B_r \Subset \Omega$, with $c\equiv c(\data,\omega_{\star}(\cdot))$.
+If \eqref{assilipanc} is reinforced in \eqref{assilipul}, then $Du$ is continuous in $\Omega$; finally if \eqref{assilip2} is assumed, then $u\in C^{1,\alpha}_{\loc}(\Omega;\er^N)$. \end{theorem} Theorem \ref{ppaolo} appears to be new already in the scalar case.
 It is the optimal nonlocal counterpart of classical local results for linear and nonlinear equations involving Dini continuous coefficients \cite{dudini, hawi, kovats, kumig, KMdini, yanyanli}.
+See also the recent and interesting papers on Dini continuous coefficients in the setting of fully nonlinear nonlocal equations \cite{dong1, dong2}.
 Comments on how to get results for systems of the type in \rif{eqweaksol-linear} from those for general systems of type in \rif{eqweaksol} are in Section \ref{indicazioni} below.